 The attorneys at GillespieShields practice family, employment, civil, criminal, and immigration law.

-Attorney Christopher Houk has served as an employment attorney since 2005, representing many hard-working individuals.
 As an employee, it’s important for you to know and understand your rights.
 Your time is valuable, and you deserve to be compensated for the time you put in at work.
+The minimum wage in Arizona may affect how much you are paid, depending on where you work and the type of job you do.

-Certain professions are exempt from receiving Arizona’s higher minimum wage.
-For example, neither a family member working for a family-run business nor a person who provides casual babysitting services can claim compensation under Arizona’s minimum wage law.
-Waiters or other workers who receive tips in addition to their wages may be paid up to $3 an hour less than the new minimum wage, as long as they earn $11/hour when tips are included.
-Federal, state and tribal workers are also largely exempt from Arizona’s higher wage.
+Certain employees are exempt from receiving Arizona’s higher minimum wage.
+For example, the law excludes a family member working for a family-run business and a person who provides casual babysitting services.
+Waiters or other tipped workers tips may be paid up to $3 an hour less than the new minimum wage, as long as they earn $11/hour when tips are included.
+Federal, state and tribal government workers are also largely exempt from Arizona’s higher wage.
+Small businesses with less than $500,000 gross income may be exempt.

-Residents of Flagstaff, on the other hand, must be paid a minimum wage of $12/hour, which will be adjusted up to $15.50/hour by 2022.
+The Flagstaff Minimum Wage Ordinance states that the wage will be adjusted to $15.50 an hour by 2022.
 This is because residents of that city voted for higher increases to their minimum wage than the new state regulations required.
 Just as Arizona’s minimum wage is higher than the Federal minimum wage and therefore takes precedence over it, Flagstaff’s minimum wage law takes precedence over Arizona’s minimum wage.
+The new wage is $13 an hour for 2021.

 If you believe you are owed less than $5,000 in unpaid wages, you may file a claim with the Industrial Commission of Arizona (ICA) within one year from the date the wages were due.
 If the ICA issues a decision and your employer does not comply with it within ten days, the penalty triples.